shikariking16/Research-Project-2023-Winter/README.md

 stackoverflow_scraper(tag, keyword, db_name, user_agent, uri, fromDate, toDate)

-    This function searches for Stack Overflow questions tagged with a certain tag and saves the information to a MongoDB database.
+    This function searches for Stack Overflow questions with a certain tag and saves the information to a MongoDB database.
+    As well as saving the user information.

     Parameters:
         tag(String) = Tag name